Kris Faafoi: Professional career

 Faafoi trained as a journalist and is a graduate of the New Zealand Broadcasting School at CPIT (now Ara Institute of Canterbury).
-He worked for the BBC and as a political commentator.
-Prior to the Mana by-election, he was the chief press secretary for Labour leader Phil Goff, and the Rongotai Pacific branch chair of the Labour Party.
+He worked for TVNZ and the BBC as a reporter and as a political commentator.
+He joined Labour Party leader Phil Goff's office after the 2008 general election, serving as chief press secretary.
+He was also chair of the party's Rongotai Pacific branch.